-In this chapter, we’ll import into Excel a CSV file containing sales records.
+In this chapter, we’ll import a CSV file containing sales records into Excel.
 This will be a lot easier than the SQL data import.

-Choose the ‘From text / CSV’ option on the Data tab from the ‘Get and Transform Data’ group.
+Choose the ‘From text / CSV’ option from the ‘Get and Transform Data’ option on the Data tab.

 Locate the file and click import.

 Before the data import, a preview window will appear.
-In the ‘File Origin’ section, you can set the code page.
+You can set the code page in the ‘File Origin’ section.

 In the ‘Delimiter’ menu, you can give the character that will separate the columns of the imported table.
 The default ‘comma’ setting is the right one for us.

-On the bottom right-hand corner, there’s the usual ‘Load / Load To’ button.
+There’s the usual ‘Load / Load To’ button on the bottom right-hand corner.
 We have talked about this before.
 The Tabular format is perfect for us now.

 Click on the Load button.

-The file containing 100 sales records is in Excel in a matter of moments with the use of external data sources!
+The file containing 100 sales records is in Excel in a matter of moments using external data sources!

 Import Data from Website into Excel using XML files

 We have two choices to import from XML to Excel.
-Either we use a specific URL address, or we browse the file itself.
+We either use a specific URL address or browse the file itself.

 Using Web query